 What Is GPU Sag?

-Before we talk about how this problem can be resolved, we should first explain what it is.
+Before we discuss how this matter can be settled, we should first explain what it is.

-GPU sag is a term many fans use to describe the sag caused by the weight of the card.
-This usually occurs because graphics cards are only supported at two points within the PC case.
+GPU sag is a term many enthusiasts use to describe the droop caused by the weight of the card.
+This typically occurs because graphics cards are only supported at two points within the PC chassis.
 One point is the PCIe lane, and the other is at the back of the case, holding the card with one or two screws.

-These two points are plenty to hold the weight of a mid-range GPU.
+These two points are sufficient to hold the weight of a mid-range GPU.
 However, install a high-end card that weighs over 1500g, and that’s when you might start to notice sag.

 Is GPU Sag Bad?

 You now know exactly what a GPU sag is.
 Is it a problem that needs to be solved?
-Is it really that bad?
+Is it truly that awful?

-The shortest answer to this question is a simple no. Card sag isn’t inherently a bad thing because both GPUs and the PCIe lanes on motherboards are made to be rather durable.
+The shortest answer to this question is a simple no. Card sag isn’t inherently a bad thing because both GPUs and the PCIe lanes on motherboards are made to be relatively sturdy.
 Graphics card PCBs are particularly elastic, making it almost impossible for them to break.

 However, in some extreme cases (pun intended), the sag could cause further damage.